 The CASAC appreciates the greater attention to the relationships of NO2 with copollutants within a heterogeneous mixture.
-As noted above, the CASAC is not convinced that either the current science or the results in Chapter 3 offers a case for being able to adequately separate NO2 from traffic copollutants, including noise.
+The CASAC is not convinced that either the current science or the results in Chapter 3 offers a case for being able to adequately separate personal NO2 exposure from exposure to traffic co-pollutants, including noise.
 One of the primary difficulties is an inability to apportion personal NO2 exposure to fractions associated with indoor, outdoor, and traffic sources.
-Thus, it is possible that findings of weak correlations between total personal NO2 and its copollutants, may still reflect an exposure scenario where personal exposures to NO2 from traffic are well correlated with other traffic copollutants.
-This scenario, if real, would leave open the possibility that confounding or other forms of bias may be present within an epidemiological model.
-Statements about potential confounding in Chapters 5 and 6 should, therefore be clear about the lack of epistemic basis for a quantitative treatment of this form of bias.
+Thus, it is possible that findings of weak correlations between total personal NO2 and its copollutants may not rule out the possibility that personal exposures to NO2 from traffic are still correlated with other traffic copollutants.
+Thus statements about potential confounding in Chapters 5 and 6 should, therefore be clear about how this potential bias has been considered.